 The inspector training and qualification program requires that you complete a variety of activities, each of which is designed to help you learn information or practice a skill that will be important to performing the job of an inspector.
 When you have completed the entire qualification process, you will have demonstrated each of the competencies that describe a successful inspector.

-A competent inspector must develop competencies in the following four areas:
+A competent inspector must develop competencies in the following four areas.
+More details of these areas are provided in Attachment 2 of IMC 1247:

-Area 1 Understand the legal basis and the regulatory processes for achieving the NRC’s regulatory objectives
+Area 1 Understand the legal basis and the regulatory processes for achieving the NRC’s regulatory objectives.

-Area 2 Understand the technology and apply concepts in various technical areas to allow the NRC to carry out its overall responsibilities
+Area 2 Understand the technology and apply concepts in various technical areas to allow the NRC to carry out its overall responsibilities.

-Area 3 Master the techniques and skills needed to collect, analyze, and integrate information using a safety focus to develop a supportable regulatory conclusion
+Area 3 Master the techniques and skills needed to collect, analyze, and integrate information using a safety focus to develop a supportable regulatory conclusion.

-Area 4 Have the personal and interpersonal skills to carry out assigned regulatory activities either individually or as a member of a team
+Area 4 Have the personal and interpersonal skills to carry out assigned regulatory activities either individually or as a member of a team.

 Program Organization